theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bw-cube/bw-cube-settings.md

 This way, out-of-memory-issues on the SAP side can be avoided.

 {: .box-note }
 **Note:**  Set an Automatic Slicing Dimension only for extractions that would otherwise run into out-of-memory issues on the SAP side.
-A suitable Slicing Dimension would contain an average amount of members, like 0COMP_CODE or 0CALMONTH.
+A suitable Slicing Dimension would contain an average amount of members e.g., 0COMP_CODE or 0CALMONTH.